"When I Win an Oscar..."

 When I first got started scoring films I sent an email to one of my mentors ending with, “When I hold my thank you speech at the Oscars I will remember to mention your name”.

 He wrote back: “Is winning an Oscar on your goal list?
 If so, what do you hope to achieve with winning an Oscar?
 How will it change your life?”

 This answer took me by surprise and made me truly consider what I wanted in my career, and what my reasons for wanting those things were.

 Yearly, right after Christmas, I sit down and review my short-term goals (the next year), my mid-term goals (the next 5 years), and my long-term goals (the next 10 years or more).
 I don’t think there is any magical reason to do this around Christmas or New Years.
-For me, that week is one of the few set aside each year with no commitments besides eating leftover Christmas cookies and goofing off with my in-laws.
+For me, that week is one of the few set aside each year with no commitments besides eating leftover Christmas cookies and hanging out with family.
 This change of pace helps me reflect on my goals.

 “What are you willing to give up to have the career you want?” is another question I want to ask you to consider when setting your goals.
 There is always a price attached to progress.
 Knowing what you can leave behind is important.